JourneyJ012/yaRSSa/readme.md

 - error.txt has no leading 0's for date
 - Apostrophe's appear as `â€™s`
 - the end of the last feed and the start of the first feed from showing up closer
-- Non-existant elements on ANY item will cause a full crash (to be focused on first)
-- Python may keep the port used after throwing an error.
+- Python may keep the port used after throwing an error. (can no longer replicate, please provide info if this happens to you)
-This error hasn't occurred in recent testing, but that doesn't mean it's fully gone.
-- Any URL with `"&RSS_url="` will not work due to how the code is made.
-If you wish to try fix this, look into `front/socket_stuff.py`'s `format_data` function.
+- Any URL with `"&RSS_url="` will not work. (not planned to be fixed.)

 ## Installation